neryaelul/Web-Servers-Monitoring-System/README.md

 - PHP 7.4 Programming languages the system is based on
 - MySQL 5.7.43 for the DB

-Can I recommend you use **Aapanel** is open source panel management, for a website that is free and easy to use!
+Can I recommend you use **Aapanel** open source panel management, for a website that is free and easy to use!

 You need to upload the files to your main website directory, This is the tree of files: